-Since the body and car recognition are new features freshly implemented in the current version, we still need a great deal of testing in the field to formulate universal requirements for CCTV cameras applicable to the operational phase.
+Since the body and car recognition are relatively new features, we still need a great deal of testing in the field to formulate universal requirements for CCTV cameras applicable to the operational phase.
 However, we are always happy to individually assist you with hardware selection and deployment tailored to your business needs.
 Please do not hesitate to contact our experts (support@ntechlab.com).